 B2B surveys earn a higher response rate

 As we’ve explained before, the response rate is one of the most important factors for calculating the quality of NPS data.
-A higher response rate means better customer engagement, which in turn means a greater level of accuracy and a reduced risk of sampling and selection bias.
+A higher response rate means better customer engagement, which in turn translates into greater accuracy and a reduced risk of sampling and selection bias.

-The response rate has a huge effect on the statistical validity of any survey.
-Thanks to the higher response rate of B2B NPS surveys, business to business companies can have more confidence in their data that allows them to make meaningful, effective decisions to improve customer retention.
+The response rate has a massive effect on the statistical validity of any survey.
+Thanks to the higher response rate of B2B NPS surveys, business-to-business companies can have more confidence in their data which allows them to make meaningful, effective decisions to improve customer retention.